geraldolucaspoli/install-zabbix-agente-windows/README.md

 # zabbix
-Scripts para facilitar a administração com Zabbix
+Scripts para facilitar a instalação do Zabbix Agente no Windows.